stretching the value of a dollar 1 inch at a time

 Nothing says baller like money buttons.
 Skip picking out the band or the slogan that suits your mood and get straight to the point.
 Made from real dollar bills, these buttons measure one inch in diameter and are equipped with durable steel backings and brass pin attachments.
 Sold in a set of four that comes in a clear protective envelope, signed and dated by me.

-11. Scott Blake says:
+11. Scott Blake Avatar

 Great minds think alike.